ductoanle/htx_assignment/README.md

 # Issues to Fix

 - Should search only on the original file names which do contain versions.
-- More user friendly error messages.
+- Make error messages more user friendly.

 # Backend